guiltygyoza/blog/_posts/2025-05-07-nycu-bdaf-guest-talk.md

 > *We were out at our family cabin in Bolinas, and he was at the kitchen table close to tears, surrounded by binder paper and pencils and unopened books on birds, immobilized by the hugeness of the task ahead.
 Then my father sat down beside him, put his arm around my brother's shoulder, and said "Bird by bird, buddy.
 Just take it bird by bird."*

-I decided that it's ok to take the history bird by bird.
-It's ok to share my embeddings while I am still rummaging through my input data.
-It's ok to override past expressions in light of new insights.
+I decided that it's ok to take the convoluted history bird by bird.
+It's ok to share my embeddings in-flight, as I rummage through my input data.

-The following captures the talk in text form.
+The following captures the talk in cleaned up text form.

 ---